x3art/unilog/README.txt

 wares and if you set dockware limits to reasonable amounts from the beginning they might spend dozens of runs on "nice to have" things like half a million energy cells while the sanctuary starves.
 Dockware configuration is obeyed to +-10%.
-We won't send a truck to top of 24 scruffin fruits every time the few inhabitants at a sanctuary eat.
+We won't send a truck to top up 24 scruffin fruits every time the few inhabitants at a sanctuary eat.
 If the limit is 10000 we won't send a truck until they've eaten 1000.
 Same goes for if a dock happens to produce something with a